 IFRS 16 Leases was issued in January 2016 and supersedes IAS 17 Leases and related interpretations.
 The new standard brings most leases on balance sheet for lessees under a single model, eliminating the distinction between operating and finance leases.
 Lessor accounting, however, remains largely unchanged and the distinction between operating and finance leases is retained.
-IFRS 16 is effective for periods beginning on or after January 1, 2019, with earlier adoption permitted if IFRS 15 Revenue from Contracts with Customers has also been applied.
+IFRS 16 is effective for periods beginning on or after January 1, 2019, with earlier adoption permitted if IFRS 15 has also been applied.